Virginius Affair

-The Virginius Affair was a diplomatic dispute that occurred from October 1873 to February 1875 between the United States, Great Britain, and Spain (then in control of Cuba) during the Ten Years' War.
-Virginius was a fast American ship hired by Cuban insurrectionists to land men and munitions in Cuba to attack the Spanish regime, in support of the Ten-Year revolutionary war.
-It was captured by the Spanish, who wanted to try the men onboard (many of whom were American and British citizens) as pirates and execute them.
+The Virginius Affair was a diplomatic dispute that played out between October 1873 and February 1875 between the United States, Great Britain, and Spain.
+Virginius was a fast American ship that had been hired by Cuban insurrectionists to land men and munitions in Cuba during the Ten Years' War, the first of three late-19th century uprisings against Spanish rule in Cuba.
+The ship was captured by the Spanish, who wanted to try the men onboard (many of whom were American and British citizens) as pirates and execute them.
 The Spanish executed 53 men in Santiago de Cuba, but stopped when the British government intervened.

-Throughout the ordeal, there was loose talk that the US might declare war on Spain.
-During the lengthy negotiations, the Spanish government underwent several leadership changes.
-US consul Caleb Cushing ended the episode by negotiating $80,000 in reparations to be paid to the families of the executed Americans.
-The Spanish government compensated British families through negotiation before American compensation.
-The incident was remarkable for the use of international diplomacy for a peaceful settlement implemented by US Secretary of State Hamilton Fish rather than opting for a costly war between the United States and Spain.
-The Virginius Affair started a resurgence in the US Navy in the late 19th century.
-Until then its fleet had been inferior to the warships of Spain.
+Through the first month of the affair there was agitation for war in both the United States and Spain, but as more was learned tensions faded on both sides, and the threat of war had largely evaporated by the end of December.
+However, it took more than a year after that for the final details to be settled, largely because of the ineffectiveness of the original American envoy to Spain, Daniel Sickles, and two turnovers of the Spanish government.
+In the end the Spanish government compensated British families for the deaths of British citizens, and subsequently newly appointed US consul Caleb Cushing ended the episode by negotiating for reparations to be paid to the families of the remainder of the executed men, American or otherwise.
+The settlement of the issue through diplomacy represented a major achievement for US Secretary of State Hamilton Fish.

 Ten Years' War

 After the American Civil War, the island country of Cuba under Spanish rule was one of the few Western Hemisphere countries where slavery remained legal and was widely practiced.
-On October 10, 1868, a revolution broke out, known as the Ten Years' War, by Cuban landowners, led by Carlos Manuel de Céspedes.
-The Spanish, led initially by Francisco Lersundi, used the military to suppress the rebellion.
-In 1870, Secretary of State Hamilton Fish persuaded President Grant not to recognize Cuban belligerency, and the United States maintained an unstable peace with Spain.
+On October 10, 1868, an uprising by Cuban landowners that became known as the Ten Years' War began, with Carlos Manuel de Céspedes claiming the title of President of Cuba in Arms..
+The Spanish, led initially by the Captain-General of Cuba, Francisco de Lersundi y Hormaechea, used the military to try to suppress the rebellion.
+In 1870, American Secretary of State Hamilton Fish persuaded President Grant not to recognize Cuban belligerency, and the United States maintained an unstable peace with Spain.

-As the Cuban war continued, an international patriotic insurgency began to arise in support of the Cuban rebellion; war bonds were sold in the US to support the Cuban resistance.
-One of the US Cuban patriots was John F. Patterson, who bought a former Confederate steamer, Virgin, at the Washington Navy Yard, renaming her Virginius.
+As the Cuban war continued, international support for the insurgency began to arise, with war bonds being sold in the US to support the rebellion.
+One of the Cubans' American supporters was John F. Patterson, who, in 1870, bought a former Confederate blockade runner, the Virgin, that was laid up at the Washington Navy Yard, and renamed her Virginius.
 The legality of Patterson's purchase of Virginius would later come to national and international attention.
 The Cuban rebellion ended in an 1878 armistice after Spanish general Arsenio Martínez-Campos pardoned all Cuban rebels.